boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

       returned by the DoH server, or how to report a problem) for troubleshooting purposes.

-      The server MUST support the content-type 'text/html'.
+      The resolver information server MUST support the content-type 'text/html'.
 The DNS client MUST reject the URL if the scheme is not "https".
 The URL SHOULD be treated only as diagnostic information for IT staff.
 It is not intended for end user consumption as the URL can possibily